United States Capitol subway system: Security

-Members of the public can travel on the trains – usually during a tour of the Capitol Complex – but must be escorted by a staff member with proper identification.
+The public can travel on the trains — usually during a tour of the Capitol Complex — but must be escorted by a staff member with proper identification.
 During votes, the House subway is restricted to congressional members.
 The Russell subway is restricted to members and staff during Senate votes.

 Since the terrorist attacks of September 11, 2001, restrictions have been placed on visitors using the Senate subway between the Hart and Dirksen buildings.

-Collisions
+1947 shooting

+Senator John W. Bricker was shot at as he entered the Capitol subway tunnel by former Capitol Police officer William Louis Kaiser on July 12, 1947.
+Bricker survived as the shots did not hit him.

+2007 collision

 A collision occurred on October 2, 2007, in the Rayburn to Capitol subway line after a car failed to slow down when it reached the end of the track line.
 The operator was injured and taken to a hospital for observation.

-Shooting

-Then Senator John W. Bricker was shot at by former Capitol Police officer William Louis Kaiser on July 12, 1947.
-Bricker survived as shots did not hit him.